 I ask questions through a research-driven, multidisciplinary approach.
 Like: Could deja vu be an intuitive sense of multi-dimensional folds in spacetime?
 If so, could that sense be cultivated?

-I want to make work outside that line.
-Work that doesn’t have a timestamp, that strains against and interprets the present moment, and adds to itself constantly.
-I am interested in processing underlying structures of existence: deep time, cultural interactions with landscapes, architecture as ideological expression, and the basis of neurological perception.
+I try to make work that doesn’t have a timestamp, that both interprets and offers alternatives to the present moment, and adds to itself constantly.
+I am interested in linguistic and infrastructural time, deep history layered within landscapes, ideology as expressed through architectures, and methodologies of intuition, among other things.
 The work sometimes results in an answer but if successful creates a more eloquent question.